Recelis/DAL/notes/Electrical Engineering/Electrical Engineering.md

 Two types of elements: `active` or `passive`.
 Active elements are capable of generating energy, examples are: generators, batteries, op amps.
 While passive element examples are resistors, capacitors, and inductors.

+For the active elements, we have our voltage and current sources.

+We have the concepts for `dependent` and `independent` power sources as well for `voltage` and `current`.
+So a voltage dependent voltage source means that the voltage out of the element depends on the voltage given to the element.
+A voltage dependent current source is sort like a transistor.
+We have current controlled sources as well.
+The symbol used is a diamond for dependent sources while the symbol used for independent sources is a circle (or a battery symbol for voltage).